Updated March 3, 2023

 Arduino is quite very simple and easy to use.
 The repetitive tasks such as opening or closing of a garage door, noting the external temperature, and reporting the data to some tool or a website driven by a simple robot can be made possible with Arduino.
 These kits are used to control and sense the objects of the real physical and digital world.
 Arduino boards are available in the form of DIY(Do-It-Yourself) kits or commercially in preassembled form.

-Some most common examples which can help in better explaining the difference between Raspberry Pi and Arduino is let’s suppose, I am interested in monitoring the way my plants behave and then send me periodic requests whenever they are thirsty after they ensure, according to the National Weather Service, there is no rain planned, then the irrigation system should automatically be turned on otherwise the plants should wait for the downpour.
-This case can be best handled by Raspberry Pi.
+Some most common examples which can help in better explaining the difference between Raspberry Pi and Arduino is let’s suppose; I am interested in monitoring the way my plants behave and then send me periodic requests whenever they are thirsty after they ensure, according to the National Weather Service, there is no rain planned, then the irrigation system should automatically be turned on otherwise the plants should wait for the downpour.
+Raspberry Pi can best handle this case.
 My requirement, for example, is not very complicated.
 I just want my plants to notify me whenever they need water.
 In this case, Arduino is your choice to go.

 Let us understand the difference between Raspberry Pi and Arduino in detail.

 Head to Head Comparison Between Raspberry PI and Arduino (Infographics)

 Below are the Top 10 comparisons between Raspberry PI and Arduino:

 Key Differences Between Raspberry PI and Arduino

 Below are the lists of points, describe the key differences between Raspberry PI and Arduino:

-- Raspberry’s advantage includes easy connection with the internet, complete support from Linux community is available and the choice of programming language can be huge whereas in case of Arduino the advantages are that it is easy to get started with, can be used for building real-time applications based on both hardware and software, a deep programming knowledge is not required and is easy to extend and have huge libraries and shield sets by the users.
+- Raspberry’s advantage includes easy connection with the internet, complete support from the Linux community is available, and the choice of programming language can be huge, whereas, in the case of Arduino, the advantages are that it is easy to get started with, can be used for building real-time applications based on both hardware and software, deep programming knowledge is not required and is easy to extend and have huge libraries and shield sets by the users.